greendinosaur/flask-aws-template/README.md

 * Contact Us page showcasing how to use AWS S3 to store the user submitted data
 * Sign-up/Log-in/Log-out using Auth0 as the authentication provider
 * A fully responsive PWA application that runs as well on the desktop as it does on a mobile device
-* Database access via SQLAlchemy
+* Database access via SQLAlchemy so agnostic to underlying database used
 * Google analytics
 * Use of a Content Distribution Network (CDN) to serve the static content
 * Pages contain the metadata required by search engines